-Harassment - harassment is often, but not always, persistent, ongoing conduct or communication in any form, of attitudes, beliefs, or actions towards an individual or group which might reasonably be known to be unwelcome.
+Harassment - harassment is ongoing conduct or communication in any form, of attitudes, beliefs, or actions towards an individual or group which might reasonably be known to be unwelcome.
 A single act or expression can constitute harassment, for example, if it is a serious violation.
 Harassment may be either subtle or blunt.
+This may include harassment based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, family status, or marital status.

-Hate Material - includes literature, leaflets, posters, graffiti distributed (or sent by electronic means) to incite violence or hated hatred against an a member of an identifiable group and/or their property.
-The incitement of hatred or biasmotivated incidents against an identifiable group may include persons distinguished by their race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation or other similar factor.
+Hate Material - includes literature, leaflets, posters, graffiti distributed (or sent by electronic means) to incite violence or hatred against a member of an identifiable group and/or their property.
+The incitement of hatred or bias-motivated incidents against an identifiable group may include persons distinguished by their race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, family status, marital status, or other similar factor.